vallurumk/sheffield-bioinformatics-core.github.io/training/nanopore-sequencing-2019-09-19.md

 - One laptop to run the sequecning to use for the duration of the course between 3 attendees
 - One MinION flow cell (between 3)
 - 16S Sequencing Reagents
-- Microbial Community DNA Standard
+- Microbial Community DNA Standard (or bring your own DNA sample!)

 ## Trainee Supplied:- These materials are not provided in the course cost